dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 symbolic/numerical physical laws?
 And, furthermore, can it then apply such physical emulation monadically in concert with other functionality in the mind?
 Wouldn't this be far more efficient than anything the conscious mind could produce?
+Representational and computational efficiency, in our biophysical wetware, translate into efficient physical energy consumption.

 #### Bruce Lee seems to embody my neuro-analytical understanding of the human mind